 It doesn’t always rain

-Contrary to popular belief, summer in Seattle is dry–drier than most other areas of the country except for desert regions.
+Contrary to popular belief, summer in Seattle is dry–drier than most other areas of the country except desert regions.
 We can go for weeks without rain.
-But just in case, pack a light rain jacket and hat, which can double as wind or sun protection, or layering for chilly nights.
+But just in case, pack a rain jacket and hat, which can double as wind or sun protection, or layering for chilly nights.
 Most likely you’ll stay dry.

 Sunny days chase the clouds away